Infomercial: After 1984

-Kevin Harrington, nicknamed the "infomercial godfather", had his first infomercial air in 1985.
-By 1994, an estimated 90% of all stations had or were airing infomercials.
+By 1994, an estimated 91% of all stations had or were airing infomercials.

 Product or person as pitchman

 One relatively early question was whether or not infomercials should feature celebrities.
 Although "how much will it cost" was part of the equation, so was a "highly demonstrable item with obvious features and benefits."
 Even when experts are used for their endorsement value, a "name" adds value in making an introduction.

-Infomercials particularly exploded in the mid-1990s with motivational and personal development products, and "get-rich-quick scheme"s based on the premise that one could quickly become wealthy by either selling anything through classified ads or through real estate flipping.
+Infomercials particularly exploded in the mid-1990s with motivational and personal development products, and "get-rich-quick schemes" based on the premise that one could quickly become wealthy by either selling anything through classified ads or through flipping.
 These were hawked by personalities such as Don Lapre and Carleton H. Sheets, among others.

 When and where

-When they first appeared, infomercials were most often scheduled in the United States and Canada during late-night/early morning hours.
+When they first appeared, infomercials were most often scheduled in the United States and Canada during the late night and early morning.
 As stations have found value in airing them at other times, a large portion of infomercial spending occurs in the early morning, daytime, early prime and even prime time periods.
 There are also all-infomercial networks (such as cable channels Corner Store TV, OnTV4U, Access Television Network and GRTV) that yield revenue for cable and satellite providers who carry them or fill local programming voids.

 Some cable carriage contracts were adjusted in 2006.
-CNBC, which airs only two hours of infomercials nightly during the business week, sometimes airs nearly 30 hours of infomercials on weekends; from the September–October 2008 financial crisis to early 2017, CNBC had inserted a "paid programming" bug at the top right corner of the screen during all airings of infomercials.
+CNBC, which airs only two hours of infomercials nightly during the business week, sometimes airs nearly 30 hours of infomercials on weekends; from the 2008 financial crisis to early 2017, CNBC had inserted a "paid programming" bug at the top right corner of the screen during all airings of infomercials.
 In contrast, sister network CNBC World airs international programming rather than any paid programming.

 When a conventional prime-time two-minute advertising pod has no ads, the networks will run a two-minute mini-infomercial at a much lower rate, charging "as little as 5 percent of what a general advertiser would" pay.

 Commercials becoming full programs

 The New York Times suggested that "the commercial became the show as infomercials ruled the night."

-A comparison of television listings from 2007 with 1987 verifies that many North American broadcasters began to air infomercials in lieu of syndicated television series reruns and movies, which were formerly staples during the more common hours infomercials are broadcast (such as the overnight hours).
-Infomercials were previously a near-permanent staple of Ion Television's daytime and overnight schedules, but the channel now only carries infomercials in the traditional 3:00-8:00 a.m ET/PT timeslot emulated by most cable networks.
+A comparison of television listings from 2007 with 1987 verifies that many North American broadcasters began to air infomercials in lieu of syndicated television series reruns and movies, which were formerly staples during the more common times infomercials are broadcast (such as the overnight).
+Infomercials were previously a near-permanent staple of Ion Television's daytime and overnight schedules, but the channel now only carries infomercials in the traditional 3:00–8:00 a.m.
+ET/PT timeslot emulated by most cable networks.
 Multichannel providers such as DirecTV had objected to carrying Ion feeds consisting largely of paid programming.
 This is despite both DirecTV and Dish carrying several infomercial-only and leased access networks which have been criticized by their subscribers.